michaelorella/lignin-kmc/README.md

 __Monomer__(type, index)
 - type = {0, 1, 2} = a switch that indicates whether the monomer is G = 0, S = 1, or C = 2.
 Extensions to include more
   monomers would be needed to expand this definition
-- index = Z+ = a number that should be unique for all monomers in a simulation.
+- index = int = a number that should be unique for all monomers in a simulation.
 This is returned as the hash value and is the tie in to the adjacency matrix

 The class that contains information about each monomer in the simulation, most importantly tracking the index and the